vEnhance/1802/src/flux.typ

 since you need the entire cross product when you do calculation anyway.
 But a lot of people do it.
 So by popular request,
-here's a version of @table-magic-cross-prod-scalint that separates the components.
+here's a version of @table-surfcross-1 that separates the components.
-I think this separation only really helps with the fourth and fifth rows, because back in @sec-magic-cross-prod we described ways to remember $dif S$ geometrically for the cylinder and the sphere.
+I think this separation only really helps with the fourth and fifth rows, because back in @ch-surfcross we described ways to remember $dif S$ geometrically for the cylinder and the sphere.
 (For the cylinder, $dif S approx (dif V) / (dif r)$;
 for the sphere, $dif S approx (dif V) / (dif rho)$.)